jmayhall/CurlingLeague/CurlingLeague/README.md

 ### Usage
 A simple graphical interface for managing a Curling League Database that allows saving the database file to local storage.
 Leagues store team and competition information and teams store team member information.
 Leagues, Teams and Members can be edited and updated as needed, but the database must be saved after any changes.

+**Running the application**
+The application is accessed by running 'main_window.py'.
+The GUI will launch and all windows and features are accesible from this main window.
 ###Author
 Jeff Mayhall - Auburn University
 July 11, 2021